How Doers Do

 And, just like that, instead of complaining in a tweet, instead of writing a blog post about how it should work, or instead of whining on a pull request somewhere, he decided to forward the conversation by doing something.

 I still have a long way to go before this flow is so ingrained in me that it’s second nature.
 I’ve made some recent strides recently with Strapper.
-However, watching this unfold over Twitter last night was too good to not learn from.
+However, watching this unfold over Twitter last night was too good not to learn from.